yandexdataschool/Practical_RL/README.md

 # Announcements
+* 25.03.16 - __HSE important__ next monday lecture is postponed by 1 week due to HSE mid-term exams.
+Deadlines have been postponed accordingly.
+* 25.03.16 - __week5__ you can submit any atari game you want.
 * 16.03.16 - __week4 homework__ max score threshold for LunarLander reduced to -100
 * 16.03.16 - (hse) shifted deadline for week5
 * 15.03.16 - (hse) added week6 assignment and deadline